 Clearly, you can get to and from the opera house very easily (and not forgetting taxis).

-So if you wish to stay in a hotel elsewhere in Vienna, it’s not a problem getting to the evening performance and back again.
+So if you wish to stay in a hotel elsewhere in Vienna, it should not be a problem getting to the evening performance and back again.
 For example, I live in an outer district and have a direct tram line that takes me door-to-door to the Staatsoper in about 25 minutes.